nus-cs2103-AY2425S1/ip/docs/README.md

 This guide should give you everything you need to use Max effectively.
 If you're ever unsure of a command, just type `help` to get a quick reminder of what Max can do!

+---

+## Tips

+- **Leverage Tags Effectively:** Tags are a powerful tool for organizing your tasks, allowing you to easily sort and prioritize them.
+For instance, you can use tags such as "important," "work," or "personal" to categorize your tasks.
+- **Consistently Review and Mark Tasks as Completed:** Keep track of your progress by regularly checking your tasks and marking them as "done" once they've been finished.
+- **Take Advantage of the Search Feature:** Max's search functionality allows you to quickly find tasks by keywords or tags, simplifying the process of managing large task lists.
+- **Breakdown Large Tasks:** If a task seems overwhelming, break it into smaller, manageable subtasks.
+For example, instead of a single task like complete project, create individual subtasks like write introduction, design layout, and review final draft.
+---

+Acknowledgements:

+ChatGPT was used for code completion, test case improvement, javadocs, and ensuring correct grammar.